aseelaslam/zartek_drf_task/README.md

 Added user registration and login,
 Added ride status updates,
-written codes for real time tracking,downloaded celery, downloaded and installed redis as message broker. but the program is not running on python 3.6.0
+written codes for real time tracking,downloaded celery, downloaded and installed redis as message broker. but the program is not running on python 3.6.0, test cases were executed successfully